Countryside wanders, corking views and cracking hospitality on Ireland’s West Coast...

-On this day we’ll collect you from Dublin airport or ferry port and begin the drive to the other side of the country.
+Today we’ll collect you from Dublin airport or the ferry port and begin the drive to the other side of the country.
 Please see the bottom of the page for travel suggestions.
 This drive will take several hours, so it’s likely we’ll stop off at a site for a quick wander, and have plenty of chances for breaks and leg stretches!

 Days 2-8 – Sunday to Saturday

-On each of these days we’ll start with a sit-down breakfast and time to make plans for the days adventures.
-We’ll normally go on an easy/moderate guided walk for part of the day before either exploring a local site or relaxing in a village or town.
-There are also craft shops to visit and wildlife to spot!
+On each of these days we’ll start with a sit-down breakfast and make plans for the day ahead.
+We’ll normally go on an easy/moderate guided walk for part of the day before exploring a local site, browsing craft shops, doing a spot of wildlife watching or quite simply relishing a big slice of cake in a tearoom.

-Ballycroy National Park: A vast and unspoilt wilderness dominated by the Nephin Beg hills, Ballycroy is certainly a good place to escape from the hustle and bustle of everyday life.
-Protected for it’s unique wildlife and hosting acres of forest alongside it’s fantastic hill scenery, we’ll find plenty of places to walk and experience Ireland at it’s most remote and beautiful.
+- Ballycroy National Park: A vast, unspoilt wilderness dominated by the Nephin Beg hills, Ballycroy is certainly a good place to escape from the hustle and bustle of everyday life.
+Protected for its unique wildlife and hosting acres of forest alongside its fantastic hill scenery, we’ll find plenty of places to walk and experience Ireland’s remote side.

-Croagh Patrick: Famous as the holiest mountain in Ireland, St Patrick was said to have fasted for 40 days at the summit, making this peak a key destination for pilgrims to this day.
-If the weather is right, we can attempt a journey to the top, which is above 700m but well within the abilities of most people.
-The views from the top reach right over the sea and Westport, and we can head to the Visitor Centre afterwards for a well-earned hot drink.
+- Croagh Patrick: Famous as the holiest mountain in Ireland.
+St Patrick was said to have fasted for 40 days at the summit, making this peak a key destination for pilgrims to this day.
+With the right weather we can bag this summit which is above 700m but well within the abilities of most people.
+The views from the top are a great reward for all the hard work and we can then head to the Visitor Centre afterwards for a well-earned treat at the cafe.

-Mweelrea: As Mayo’s highest peak, this is definitely a walk to save until we have a good weather day!
-The ascent is on mountain terrain but could definitely be done if the group is up to it.
-The peak lies next to Killary Harbour and is in more rugged country than some other walking options.
-Views from the ascent and the top span the ocean, the Ben Gorm Mountains and the Twelve Bens of Connemara.
+- Mweelrea: As Mayo’s highest peak, this is definitely a walk to save until we have a good weather day!
+The ascent is fairly steep mountainous terrain – a good challenge if the group is up for it.
+The peak lies next to Killary Harbour and offers views across the ocean, the Ben Gorm Mountains and the Twelve Bens of Connemara.
 If you’re keen to do this, we can take our time and make a fantastic day of it.